goodwithtech/dockle/README.md

 export DOCKLE_USERNAME={USERNAME}
 export DOCKLE_PASSWORD={PASSWORD}

-# if you want to use 80 port, use NonSSL
+# if you'd like to use 80 port, use NonSSL
 export DOCKLE_NON_SSL=true
 ```